zhupig0501/ML-MNL/README.md

 ICDM 2013 Kaggle](https://www.kaggle.com/competitions/expedia-personalized-sort/overview).

 ## Airline
-### # Airline Dataset Description
+### # Airline Synthetic Dataset Description
-This repository hosts a dataset related to airline transactions.
-The dataset is divided into two main files:
+This repository hosts a synthetic dataset modeled on airline transactions.
+The data is not real but has been generated based on Algorithm 2 described in [our research paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4298996).
+The dataset includes two main files:
-1. **transaction_data.csv**: This file includes labeled transaction data for 30,000 assortments.
-Each assortment in this file comprises between 5 to 30 products.
+1. **transaction_data.csv**: Contains synthetic labeled transaction data for 30,000 assortments, with each assortment comprising between 5 to 30 products.
-2. **pool_product.csv**: This file represents a product pool.
-It contains data for 1,000 assortments, with each assortment offering a selection of 100 different products.
+2. **pool_product.csv**: Represents a synthetic product pool, featuring data for 1,000 assortments.
+Each assortment offers a choice of 100 different products.

-This data is specifically structured for analysis and modeling in the context of airline transactions and customer choice behavior.
+This synthetic dataset is designed for analytical and modeling purposes in the context of airline transactions and customer behavior studies.

 ### Transformer
 In the folder **Transformer**, there are mainly two python documents and one folder.
 They are used to train transformer and contain the final trained model named simulator.pth.